hitha2000/HatchedAnalytics-DataEngineeringTasks/README.md

 * A bigger challenge arose when months and weeks overlapped within the same quarter (e.g., both an August total and individual weeks of August were reported).
 * To avoid overestimation, the script had to detect overlaps and adjust daily/weekly contributions before extrapolating the quarterly forecast.

-## Why Python and Not Spark/Scala
-* Python/pandas was chosen for simplicity, readability, and speed of implementation for small to medium datasets.
-* The sample data provided in this assessment is relatively small, so pandas can handle it efficiently without the complexity of a distributed system.
-* In a production setting, where input datasets could span billions of rows across multiple tickers and indices, the daily transformation and quarterly forecasting logic can be implemented using Spark (Scala or PySpark).
-Spark’s distributed processing allows scaling across clusters while applying the same core algorithms, including uniform daily interpolation and linear or seasonal forecasting.

 ## Alternative Approaches and Scalability
 * Python with pandas was chosen for simplicity, readability, and speed of implementation on small to medium datasets.
 * For larger-scale production systems, Spark (Scala or PySpark) would be a strong candidate.
 Spark’s distributed processing could efficiently handle billions of rows while applying the same transformation and forecasting logic.